 Alexa for Business customers can take advantage of public Alexa Skills, but it’s the private Alexa Skills that really make the platform stand out.
 Developers in an enterprise with an Alexa for Business subscription can use the Alexa Skills Kit to build Alexa Skills applicable to a particular business environment that are only available to a particular Alexa for Business instance.

 There’s also an Alexa for Business API that further extends Alexa’s functionality by allowing businesses “to integrate Alexa for Business into your existing tools, automate administrative tasks, or build your own portals for tasks like user enrollment.”

 In September 2019, Amazon announced the new Alexa Education Skill API, which is designed to interface with classroom management software to give students and parents instant feedback.
-Questions like "how did my child do on their math test?" or "what's my history homework?" can now be asked to Alexa, making neglecting to inform parents of a bad grade or forgetting to write down assignments, a thing of the past.
+Questions like “how did my child do on their math test?” or Zoom “what’s my history homework?” can now be asked to Alexa, making neglecting to inform parents of a bad grade or forgetting to write down assignments, a thing of the past.
 The Education API is still in preview mode, but Skills from Kickboard, ParentSquare, Coursera, Canvas, and Blackboard will be released soon, giving users of those platforms a chance to try out features brought by the new Education API.